ZiadSaad74/Jadara-Summer-Internship-Mentoring/README.md

 Finally, check Team’s Actual Documentations to explore the real project deliverables (BRD, VRD, reports, PBIX dashboards, and screenshots).

-🎯 Why This Repo Exists
+# Why this repo exists ?

 This repo is not just about deliverables — it’s also about showing the process: